mellyonz/Angular-App/README.md

 ## Introduction

 This entire project was filled with self-learning so some of the order in the methodology was a little different in practice.
-Sometimes especially when using Angular I found the best practise after implementing the result.
+When using Angular I found the best practise after implementing the result.
 In my comparisons I will reference many best practises I should be using but never got around to adapting into the project.

 Component best practises don&#39;t really exist in any meaningful sense so container and presentational components are the only example I could source from reputable developers.
 Angular take on components is shallow and use there like classes but they are so much more powerful.
 I also used something called the SAM pattern to help me understand containers and presenters, but it is not a best practice I can apply to this project.

 Overall Angular is latest version of front-end systems, Web-based apps are the future of business apps and websites so this a good area for a project to be in.